 On Friday afternoons, Riley and Louis, who both went to the selective-entry arts school Queensland Academies Creative Industries (QACI), would walk to Riley’s house––located, according to her, at the base of “like, the biggest hill in the world”––and Louis would nap on a couch on the veranda while Riley had drum lessons.

 “It was a bit romantic,” says James, thinking back on the time.
 “The huge hills, a little house, being young, being in high school.”
-After Riley’s drum lessons, they would practice, slowly piecing together the songs that would end up forming their debut.
+After Riley’s drum lessons, they would practise, slowly piecing together the songs that would end up forming their debut.
 The three didn’t know each other that well in the early stages of the band, but Riley says they warmed up quickly.
 “James has this thing where if he’s comfortable, suddenly you’re comfortable,” she recalls.
-In early practices, Louis says, James would make them get into one bed and “snuggle” and listen to Marvin Gaye, which helped the band’s relationship move along fast.
+In early practises, Louis says, James would make them get into one bed and “snuggle” and listen to Marvin Gaye, which helped the band’s relationship move along fast.

 For the band, some feelings are constant: “Love,” according to Riley, “Feeling depressed,” according to Louis.

-Despite the idyllic romance of band practice, school was hell for all three.
+Despite the idyllic romance of band practise, school was hell for all three.
 James bristled at the early mornings and strict rules of his Catholic all-boys school, while Louis and Riley struggled under the weight of QACI’s intense academic regime. “[QACI] was really academic,” relays Louis, “I was always really stressed, and never sleeping.”
 The band’s shared anxieties of the time are partially chronicled on Up To Anything, which was written and recorded while the band were in high school.
 The band haven’t really heard much of the record since it came out, and only play a couple of the songs at shows.
 Mostly, that album just serves as a reminder for the band that some feelings––“Love,” according to Riley, “Feeling depressed,” according to Louis––are constant.

 We’re Not Talking is largely concerned with those same themes, but it feels like a drastically different record.
 Where Up To Anything ambled, We’re Not Talking bolts, tripping over itself to get out ideas and words and feelings but still graceful all the same.
 From the second the record opens, with the brash, heartbroken “Make Time 4 Love”, it is animated by a ragged and wild thump, a pounding heartbeat that feels almost violent in its emotion.
 There’s a certain exuberant, yearning spirit about the record; it feels like a sharp intake of breath, the same feeling that comes before doing something new or terrifying––the sound of youth, of overflowing with a million contradictory emotions and thoughts at once.
 On early highlight “Love Lost”, for example, an attempt to go about a menial daily task (finding a book to read or movie to watch) can trigger a thousand other, weightier thoughts.